Awards and prizes

 From teaming up with Blue Peter to honour the books young people love to finding the best international children's fiction, our prizes and awards celebrate writing from the UK and beyond.

-Below, you can discover the current range of prizes we are involved with, including the Blue Peter Book Awards, the BookTrust Lifetime Achievement Award, and the In Other Words prize for children's fiction in translation.
+Below, you can discover the current range of prizes we are involved with, including: the Blue Peter Book Awards; the BookTrust Lifetime Achievement Award; and also the In Other Words prize for children's fiction in translation.

 The Blue Peter Book Awards celebrate the best authors, most creative illustrators and the greatest reads for children.

 In Other Words is a prize to promote the translation and UK publication of outstanding children's literature from around the world.

 The BookTrust Lifetime Achievement Award is given to a children's writer or illustrator whose body of work merits recognition for a lifetime's achievement in children's literature.